ucoders/CSC201/docs/content/Week_03_Solution.md

 *   **[R-5.10]** Describe a way to use recursion to compute the sum of all the elements in an $n \times n$ (two-dimensional) array of integers.

-**Hint:** View the matrix as a collection of columns.
-Then you can use two recursive methods that look like Binary-Sum.
-E.g. Sum half of columns in 1 recursive call.
+**Hint:** View the matrix as a collection of rows.
+Then you can break it down row by row.
+The sum of the entire array is the sum of the first row plus the sum of the remaining rows.
+Use recursion to compute the sum of each row, then sum those results to get the total.
+This recursive approach simplifies the problem by reducing the two-dimensional array into a series of one-dimensional array sums, which are then added together to get the final sum.

-Alternatively, reduce n by 1 in each iteration with linear recursive method.
+Alternatively, view the matrix as a collection of columns.